HagOrMan/Tutorials/BashAliases.md

 Feel free to open an issue on this repo if you want any help or have questions for me!

-# Extra Resources
+# Extra Notes
+\[1\] The 75% statistic was taken by looking at all of my current aliases, especially the ones I use most like `git status` &#8594; `gs` (10 characters &#8594; 2 characters), and the fact that using functions in aliases drastically reduces keystrokes.
+If you write a couple short aliases and are satisfied, you may benefit from a 30-50% keystroke reduction instead.

-\[1\] While Git Bash is the most lightweight Unix-like terminal on Windows that I've found, some alternatives exist.
+\[2\] While Git Bash is the most lightweight Unix-like terminal on Windows that I've found, some alternatives exist.
 Windows has what's called [**Windows Subsystem for Linux (WSL)**](https://learn.microsoft.com/en-us/windows/wsl/install) that allows you to install a Linux distribution with much more functionality than Git Bash (but is conversely less lightweight).